devgeniem/acf-codifier/readme.md

 $field_group->add_field( $clone );
 ```

-##### Tab
+##### Tab and Accordion

-With ACF Codifier the tab field is treated like it had subfields.
-Otherwise it works just the same as native ACF tab would.
+With ACF Codifier the tab and accordion field types are treated like they had subfields.
+Otherwise they works just the same as native ACF fields would.

 ```php
 $tab = new Field\Tab( 'My Very First Tab' );